aibasel/pyperplan/README.rst

 Requirements
 ============

-pyperplan is written in Python 3, so you need a recent version of Python 3 installed to run it.
+Pyperplan is written in Python 3, so you need a recent version of Python 3 installed to run it.
 If Python 3 is not installed on your system, you can download it from http://python.org.
 Alternatively, most current Linux distributions include Python 3.
 For example,